WHY SHOULD YOU VISIT MURCHISON FALLS NATIONAL PARK-UGANDA

 Murchison Falls National Park is Uganda's largest, biggest, and most exciting savannah game park that is situated in the northern part of the country.
 Murchison Falls lies along the East African Rift and shares its border with Lake Albert.
 Murchison Falls is lucky to have the Victoria Nile flowing in the middle of the park and then later emptying into Lake Albert, creating a delta.

 Murchison Falls National Park encompasses a variety of wonderful landscapes and protects an abundance of wildlife species.
 Murchison Falls National Park offers various large mammal species to be spotted on your game drives or on a boat cruise, such as lions, African elephants, Rothschild’s giraffes, and leopards.
 Murchison Falls National Park also boasts iconic bird species such as the grey-crowned crane and the rare shoebill stork.
 Because the park is so welcoming, visitors planning to visit Murchison Falls National Park are free to enjoy unlimited game drives, boat safari experiences, and hikes to the top of the falls.

 Here are some of our list that gives the top reasons why you should visit Murchison Falls National Park?

-The scenery is varied and beautiful?
+The scenery is varied and beautiful.

-The beautiful Victoria Nile cuts across Murchison Falls National Park, which created the northern sector of Murchison Falls and the southern sector of Murchison falls.
-The northern sector is famous for the tall grasslands mixed with Borassus palms, Riverine forests, acacia trees, and riverine woodland.
-The southern sector of Murchison Falls offers wooded savannah and a tropical dense forest.
+The beautiful Victoria Nile cuts across Murchison Falls National Park, which created the northern sector of Murchison Falls and the southern sector of Murchison Falls.
+The northern sector is famous for the tall grasslands mixed with Borassus palms, riverine forests, acacia trees, and riverine woodland.
+The southern sector of Murchison Falls offers wooded savannah and a dense tropical forest.
 In the west is where the Victoria Nile pools into Lake Albert, which is an extensive wetland.